Planckian bound on quantum dynamical entropy

+The CNT entropy is in principle accessible experimentally. $S_{\text{cl}}(p) $ is the Shannon entropy of a random time sequence (sampled by experimental runs), and can be estimated by classical statistical methods~\cite{entropy-estimate}. $S_{\text{cl}}(p^s) $ concerns 1D distributions, so is simpler to estimate.
+In $J_s$, the entanglement entropies can be estimated by modern tomography techniques~\cite{tomography}.
+Crucially, there is not a hard post-selection problem: Since we condition on a single outcome $m_s$, we do not need $O(e^{t})$ number of experimental runs to achieve one outcome many times in order to perform tomography.
+Purification is more challenging, as it involves an $O(e^t)$ hard post-selection~\cite{noel-MIPT,MIPT-exp1,garratt-post}. }

+Our choice to monitor a single observable $Q$ is motivated by the comparison with OTOC, and ultimately by the Planckian bound, as the entropy can be trivially increased by monitoring multiple uncorrelated regions.
+This makes our definition simpler than CNT's proposal, which involves maximizing over measurement schemes.

-The entropy defect was introduced by CNT~\cite{CNT} as the key ingredient to extend the Kolmolgorov-Sinai entropy to quantum systems.
-It accounts for a key feature of quantum physics: measurement inevitably disturbs the system, and thus can prevent later observations from gaining information about the initial state~\cite{benatti98,benatti2012deterministic}.
-Such disturbance results in a lower quantum dynamical entropy~\eqref{eq:SCNT}.
-This point will be important as we discuss different types of monitoring below.
+{ Nevertheless, our definition retains a key ingredient of CNT's work, namely the term $S_{\text{cl}}(p^s) - J_s $ in \eqref{eq:SCNT}, known as the ``entropy defect''.} It accounts for a feature of quantum mechanics: Measurements backreact on the system, and can thus prevent later observations from gaining information about the initial state~\cite{benatti98,benatti2012deterministic}.
+For this reason, $S_{\text{cl}}(p)$ alone is not a good definition of quantum dynamical entropy.
+Also, { the growth of $S_{\text{CNT}}$ depends qualitatively on the nature of the operator $Q$, as we discuss next.}

-The dynamical entropy \eqref{eq:SCNT} depends on the duration ($t$), dynamics ($U$), the initial state ($\rho$), and the measurement scheme $\{K_m\}_m$.
-We will call $S_{\text{CNT}} / t$ the entropy rate, and be interested in its limit as we first take the thermodynamic limit and then $t \to \infty$.

-Our definition \eqref{eq:SCNT} has the same structure as CNT's proposal.
-Technically, in that work, the measurements are replaced by a more general notion of ``abelian models'', over which a supremum is then taken.
-Here, we do not take a supremum over the measurement scheme.
-Indeed, in a many-body system, its choice is a nontrivial matter, that we discuss next.

-\textbf{Choice of observable}.
-To start, we shall restrict to monitoring a single real-valued observable.
-In particular, we do not measure an extensive number of sites at each time step.
-Doing so substantially alters the intrinsic dynamics, which we would like to probe using dynamical entropy.
-This restriction is also necessary for a Planckian bound, as the rate can be trivially increased by monitoring multiple weakly correlated regions.

-Within this restriction, a natural possibility is a \textit{microscopic} measurement, which acts on $O(1)$ local degrees of freedom.
-Note that we assume those to be non-semiclassical, and have a small Hilbert space.
-We argue that the asymptotic CNT entropy rate cannot be positive for a generic dynamics, due to the significant disturbance caused by microscopic measurements.
+\textbf{Local operators}.
+We first consider the case where $Q$ is a local operator acting on $O(1)$ local degrees of freedom.
+We assume those to be non-semiclassical, and have a small Hilbert space.
+We argue that the asymptotic CNT entropy rate cannot be positive for a generic dynamics, due to the significant backreaction (dephasing).